Friends’ Dances

 Say “goodbye” to neighbors, California twirl to face next

 The 3/4 promenade in B2 leaves you facing up and down the set with your partner.
 You are in progressed place at that point, but need to turn as a couple to face the next (and so you do in the final 4 counts).
 The “goodbye” can be a balance.
 I borrowed this figure from Dan Pearl’s Punxsutawney Promenade.
-The combination of the romantic gypsy/swing with your favorite partner, and the opportunity to say farewell to all the lovely people you have danced with all evening make CJ’s Delight a very effective last-dance-before-the-waltz.
+The combination of the romantic melt-down swing with your favorite partner, and the opportunity to say farewell to all the lovely people you have danced with all evening make CJ’s Delight a very effective last-dance-before-the-waltz.
 It was composed to celebrate the birth of my sister’s first child.

 Sweet Music